 For anyone who purchases a new iPhone, iPad, Apple TV, Mac or iPod Touch gets a year of Apple TV Plus free, and you have three months from device activation to get it.

-Should you subscribe to Apple TV Plus?
+You should subscribe to Apple TV Plus if…

 This may sound familiar for an Apple product, but unless you’re already in the Apple ecosystem, there’s no compelling reason to get Apple TV Plus.
 It’s made its own niche with star-studded dramas and slick production values, but it is a niche.